uschpc/running-jobs-on-CARC-systems/README.md

 When launching the Jupyter Lab, it is important to select the following
 * For Cluster, specify Discovery
-* For Account, specify the account you normally use, like ttrojan_123
+* For Account, specify the account you normally use, like `ttrojan_123`
 * For Partition, specify main
 * Set the number of CPUs to 1
 * Set Memory to 2GB
 * Set the number of hours to 4

-For the CARC Summer bootcamp 2024, please do the above with the following change:
+For the regular CARC workshop, please do the above with the following change:
-* For Account, specify `osinski_982`

-For the "DSR626" course, please do the above with the following change:
-* For Account, specify `ujadhav_1068`
+* For Account, specify `hpcsuppt_613`

 The above settings are important to ensure you start a JupyterLab Server on a node that is located on the Discovery cluster and has slurm management engine installed and configured